-This institution, formerly known as Shishumangal Pratishthan, was started on a modest scale in July 1932 as a maternity and child welfare clinic.
-It gradually developed into a first-grade maternity hospital and, since 1956, into a general hospital.
+This institution, formerly known as Shishumangal Pratishthan, was started elsewhere in Kolkata in 1932 on a modest scale as a maternity and child welfare clinic.
+It is gradually developed into a first-grade maternity hospital and, since 1956, into a general hospital.

-- General hospital: This 626-bed hospital has the following departments: general medicine, cardiology, cardiothoracic and vascular surgery, endocrinology chemotherapy, dentistry, maxillo-facial surgery, dermatology, ENT, general surgery, paediatric surgery, urology, neurology, obstetrics, gynaecology, ophthalmology, orthopaedic, paediatrics, radiology, CCU, HDU-1 & 2, post-partum (family welfare), public health and various special clinics such as anesthesiology, diabetology, rheumatology, haematology, infertility, physical medicine, breast surgery, gastroenterology, nephrology, chest medicine, neurosurgery, pain clinic, physiotherapy, hearing and speech It has three laboratories, a blood bank including blood component separation unit, eleven up-to-date operation theatres, eight anaesthesia workstations, two dialysis units (28 beds), a 16 slice CT scan unit, nine x-ray units, four image intensifiers, ten USG units, three echocardiography units, an MRI unit, a phaco-emulsification unit, a bone mineral densitometry, a mammography and a lithotripsy, a 20-bed intensive care unit, a 15-bed cardiac care unit, and endoscopy / colonoscopy unit, an ERCP unit, an ETP /STP and an electric laundry plant.
-The inpatient department admitted 23,170 admissions and the outpatient department treated 3,01,644 cases.
+- General hospital: This 684-bed hospital has the following departments: general medicine, cardiology, cardiothoracic and vascular surgery, endocrinology, chemotherapy, dentistry, maxillo-facial surgery, dermatology, ENT, general surgery, paediatric surgery, urology, neurology, obstetrics, gynaecology, ophthalmology, orthopaedic, paediatrics, radiology, CCU, HDU-1 & 2, post-partum (family welfare), public health and various special clinics such as anesthesiology, diabetology, rheumatology, haematology, infertility, physical medicine, breast surgery, gastroenterology, nephrology, chest medicine, neurosurgery, pain clinic, physiotherapy, hearing and speech therapy.
+It has three laboratories, a blood bank including blood component separation unit, eleven up-to-date operation theatres, eight anaesthesia workstations, two dialysis units (14 beds), a 16 slice CT scan unit, nine x-ray units, four image intensifiers, ten USG units, three echocardiography units, an MRI unit, a phaco-emulsification unit, a bone mineral densitometry, a mammography and a lithotripsy, a 20-bed intensive care unit, a 15-bed cardiac care unit, and endoscopy / colonoscopy unit, an ERCP unit, an ETP /STP and an electric laundry plant.

-- The school of nursing, recognized by the Central and the State Nursing Councils, had 115 The college of nursing with 4-year B.Sc.
-(Hons) nursing course, recognised by the West Bengal University of Health Science and the Indian Nursing Council, had 95 (B.Sc.) and 47 (Post-Basic B.Sc.) students.
+- A school of nursing, recognized by the Central and the State Nursing Councils.
+A college of nursing with 4-year B.Sc.
+(Hons) nursing course, recognized by the West Bengal University of Health Science and the Indian Nursing Council.

-- The Institute also runs the following paramedical courses: degree courses in Physiotherapy (BPT), Critical Care Technology (BCCT) and Operation Theatre Technology (BOTT) which had a total of 103 students, and diploma courses in radiodiagnosis technique (DRD Tech) and medical laboratory technology (DMLT) which had a total of 44 students.
-A new diploma course in Neuro Electro- Physiology (DNEP) with three students this year.
+- The Institute also runs the following paramedical courses: degree courses in Physiotherapy (BPT), Critical Care Technology (BCCT) and Operation Theatre Technology (BOTT), and diploma courses in radiodiagnosis technique (DRD Tech), medical laboratory technology (DMLT) and Neuro Electro Physiology (DNEP).

 - The Institute also conducts research projects in basic and clinical medicines funded by various organizations.

-- The community health service wing, through a mobile unit working at Sarisha, Arapanch and Rajarhat rural areas, served 32,415 patients.
-134 eye cataract operations were performed.
-A medical camp was held at Gangasagar Mela grounds (7100 patients treated).
+- The community health service wing, through a mobile unit working at Sarisha, Arapanch and Rajarhat rural areas.
+A medical camp is held at Gangasagar Mela grounds every year.

-- Medical seminars / conferences / workshops / CMEs (Continuing Medical Education) were conducted (81 during the year).
+- Medical seminars / conferences / workshops / CMEs (Continuing Medical Education).